top of page

 Headshot - Donna Dukes - Ivory.jpg

 Donna Dukes, Founder and Executive Director of Maranathan Academy, was born and raised in Birmingham, Alabama.
-She attended and graduated Valedictorian, with Suma Cum Laude honors from Miles College in 1991, and holds a Graduate Certificate in Nonprofit Management from Harvard University.
+She holds a Bachelor of Science degree in political science from Miles College, a Graduate Certificate in Nonprofit Management from Harvard University and a Master of Arts in Management from Harvard University.
 Donna founded Maranathan Academy, a 501(c)(3) non-profit alternative school and learning center, on September 3, 1991, to educate critically at-risk youth and adult students.
-It’s the goal?
-To break the cycle of dependency on government assistance, that has plagued the critically at-risk populace for generations.
-Over the last thirty-one years, Maranathan Academy has impacted over 2,000 lives and graduated nearly 400 students from Maranathan Academy.

 Donna is a Telly Award-winning filmmaker as well as a highly sought-after speaker and presenter.
 Donna credits her success to being blessed with great parents who taught her the importance of a strong work ethic, academic excellence, and faith.